zinrai/xrandr-wizard/README.md

 Configuration complete.
 Goodbye!
 ```

-In this example, the user configures DP-1 to be above eDP-1 and HDMI-2 to be left of eDP-1.
+In this example, the user configures DP-1 to be above eDP-1 and HDMI-2 to be left of eDP-1, using default selections where possible.

 ### Turning Off Multiple Displays

 Here's an example of using xrandr-wizard to turn off multiple displays:

 ```
-$ ./xrandr-wizard
+$ xrandr-wizard
 Welcome to xrandr-wizard!
 This tool will help you configure your displays using xrandr.
 ----------------------------------------------------------